mirbyte/encrypted-messaging-tool/README.md

 # Encrypted Messaging Tool (AES-256)

 ## Overview
 Simple Python-based messaging tool for secure communications.
 It leverages military-grade AES-256-GCM encryption.
-Please note, this tool is provided mainly for demonstration and testing purposes; you should not rely on it if you don't fully understand the code.
+Please note, this tool is provided mainly for demonstration and testing purposes; you should not rely on it if you don't fully understand the code and functionality.

 <br>